TheLighthouseSystem/lighthouse-2.0/README.md

 - Use JSDocs `/** */` to document functions.
 Comments should be used primarily for confusing code.
 - Routes should have unit tests.
 - Use #region comments to section off large chunks of code, such as separating post, get, put, and delete requests.

+### Contributing
+To contribute to Lighthouse v2, simply clone this repository.
+In terminal, navigate to where you cloned the repo, then run `npm install`.
+If you are on a Unix-based Operating System (MacOS, Linux, etc), run `DEBUG=myapp:* npm start`.
+If you are on Windows, run `set DEBUG=myapp:* & npm start`.
+This will install Lighthouse v2.

+You must make your own branch before pushing to this repository.
+The main branch is protected.